Manage Connectors in Presentations with Python

 - Access the connector line shape.

-- Use the line width, height, shape frame height, and shape frame width to calculate the angle.
+- Use the line’s width and height, and the shape frame’s width and height, to calculate the angle.

-This Python code demonstrates an operation in which we calculated the angle for a connector line shape:
+The following Python code demonstrates how to calculate the angle for a connector line shape:

 import aspose.slides as slides